mlaaker/derdirectory/README.md

 No. The communication protocols VPPs use to communicate with customers’ OEM devices can remain the same.
 The VPP never has to talk to the customer’s Hub, although there are plenty of customer experience improvements that would come from that shift (namely; customer’s data privacy, network security, and management experience fatigue).

-​In a future state where Hubs have better awareness of their connected OEM devices AND the VPP(s) being leveraged, there are strong customer incentives to have VPPs talk to the Hubs (rather than to the OEM devices) to give customers a single “pane of glass” to manage their home/business (rather than continue the proliferation of dozens of OEM mgmt. apps on top of the Hub and VPP
+​In a future state where Hubs have better awareness of their connected OEM devices AND the VPP(s) being leveraged, there are strong customer incentives to have VPPs talk to the Hubs (rather than to the OEM devices) to give customers a single “pane of glass” to manage their home/business (rather than continue the proliferation of dozens of OEM management apps on top of the Hub and VPP.

+#### Shouldn't Hubs simply leverage the Matter Distributed Compliance Ledger (DCL) instead?

+The [Matter Distributed Compliance Ledger](https://webui.dcl.csa-iot.org/) lets manufacturers post a device's certification status and detailed production information.
+However, the DCL is only for Matter devices (and most DERs presently are not Matter compliant).
+Further, it has no mechanism for listing and understanding a device's VPP support.
+For Matter devices registered in the DER Directory, the DCL’s Vendor ID string can be supplied to connect the two sources.